chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

     I'm on Debian.
     <% end -%>

+.notes Do not type this into Shef, as it will do us no good.

 # Data driven configuration

 Templates are dynamically rendered from node data and the variables